mjudeikis/kcp-multicluster-provider/README.md

 ### Before you start

-* Please familiarize yourself with the [Code of Conduct][4] before contributing.
+* Please familiarize yourself with the [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.
-* See [CONTRIBUTING.md][2] for instructions on the developer certificate of origin that we require.
+* See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on the developer certificate of origin that we require.

 ### Pull requests

 * We welcome pull requests.
-Feel free to dig through the [issues][1] and jump in.
+Feel free to dig through existing [issues](https://github.com/kcp-dev/multicluster-provider/issues) and jump in.

 ## License